Learning Optimal Classification Trees Robust to Distribution Shifts: Calibration of Uncertainty Set Parameters

 \section{Calibration of Uncertainty Set Parameters}

 In this section, we propose a method for calibrating the parameters of the uncertainty set~\eqref{eq:generalUncertainty}.
-We examine the cases where all features are either unbounded or bounded integers.
-Other types of features and datasets with mixed feature types are discussed in section~\ref{sec:extensions}.
+For simplicity, we examine the cases where all features are unbounded integers (or where no bound is known).
+Datasets with bounded integer features, categorical features, and mixed feature types are discussed in the Electronic Companion~\ref{sec:extensions}.